jpedrodias/SQLab/README.en.md

-# Preparation for running SQL in Docker, Jupyter, or VM
+# (EN) Preparation for running SQL in Docker, Jupyter, or VM

 - 🐳 [Docker](#-system-preparation-for-running-in-docker)
 - 📓 [Jupyter Notebook](#-system-preparation-for-running-in-jupyter-notebook)